timoklimmer/ambre/README.md

 # ambre

+> TL;DR -- **Give it your data and tell it what outcomes you are interested in.
+It will then tell you when those outcomes occur.**

 ambre is a package for association mining-based rules extraction.
-Long story short: **Give it your data, tell it what consequents you are interested in, and it will tell you under which circumstances these consequents occur.**

 The difference to traditional approaches is that it tells you more than just columns (or "factors").
 It tells you which *combinations* of *concrete* values lead to your outcomes of interest most frequently.

 For instance, imagine you had to manage a production line.
 By using traditional approaches, you would learn eg. that your vendors or the machine models used are a critical factor for defects.
 In contrast, ambre will tell you that a defect occurs most likely when the vendor is *"ABC"* and when machine model *"XYZ"* is used.
 The information we get from ambre can be more valuable than pure factors and can lead to more precise actions.

-Besides, there is a feature to specify common sense knowledge.
+To increase usability, there is also a feature to specify common sense knowledge.
 Let's assume you know already that machine model *XYZ* produces one defect after another.
 With the common sense feature, you can tell ambre, and it will not create boring and confusing rules for things you already know.

 The ultimate goal of ambre is to deliver actionable insights.
 As detailed as necessary but not more.